deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ```

 Then you should find in your relative-path `reports` directory, a CSV file with every students' information.
 An enhancement to export a single XLS file with nicely formatted info *per student* is something we aim to do, in addition to the currently exported single CSV which is still very useful for the Lab Admin.

+> If the script reports that the EKS Worker image could not be found,  it may be that the AMI ID has changed since this lab was developed.
+The AMI ID changes from time to time as operating system patches are released and Amazon updates the images.
+If this is the case,  this link has all possible region-specific AMIs for the EKS worker: - https://cloud-images.ubuntu.com/docs/aws/eks/

 #### Tearing Down Lab Environment